States need to keep PFAS ’forever chemicals’ out of the water. It won’t be cheap.

 Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Stateline maintains editorial independence.
 Contact Editor Scott S. Greenberger for questions: info@stateline.org.
 Follow Stateline on Facebook and Twitter.

 The post States need to keep PFAS ’forever chemicals’ out of the water.
-It won’t be cheap. appeared first on Source New Mexico.
+It won’t be cheap. appeared first on North Dakota Monitor.